jmcclenon/AWS/EC2.md

 **Use case**:

-Dedicated Hosts: Physical EC2 server dedicated for your use.
+**Dedicated Hosts**: Physical EC2 server dedicated for your use.
 Dedicated hosts can help you reduce costs by allowing you to use your existing server-bound software licenses.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk4ODYzNTg5OF19
+eyJoaXN0b3J5IjpbODc4ODU5MTQyXX0=
 -->